SuperDARN/pydarn/.github/ISSUE_TEMPLATE/deprecation_template.md

 ## Details

-*Please provide any other details about the deprecation process and the future.*
+*Please provide any other details about the deprecation process, such as a timeline for warning the user about the deprecation.*